 The Department of Children and Youth Affairs published the ‘Children First: National Guidance for the protection and Welfare of Children’ document in 2011 and NatureCubsIreland uses the principles of this Document as the core of its Child Protection Policy.

-NatureCubsIreland has two separate Garda Vetting approvals; one for Preschool Classes and another for Heritage in Schools visits.
+NatureCubsIreland has two separate Garda Vetting approvals; one for independent outdoor activities and another for Heritage in Schools visits.

 NatureCubsIreland staff wear NatureCubsIreland uniforms therefore are identifiable to children and adults alike.

 Photos are taken of class activities for marketing purposes only.
 If parents or care givers do not agree to their children being included in marketing photos they must make this known to the Class leader.